 It is essential for buyers to have a smart real estate negotiating strategy early in the home buying process and stick to it.
 We provide tips to help you get a fair deal.

 Know the Value Before Negotiating

 You need to know the property’s value before making an offer.
 Your agent should present you with relevant comparable sales, or comps.
-This helps you formulate a fair value, and this figure assists you in staying financially disciplined.
+Helps you formulate a fair market value, and this figure assists you in staying financially disciplined.
 Writing it down is also a helpful reminder.

 Real-Time Market Indicators

 Seasoned property buyers know that it is nearly impossible to time the market in its peaks and troughs.
 However, market corrections bring opportunity to your negotiations in real-time.
 Monitor your marketplace to base your negotiations not just on lagging indicators such as comps but also on today’s valuation.
 Having an expert buyer’s agent in your corner can help you dig deeper into the numbers to make the correct calculations.